Bukar Ibrahim

-Bukar Abba Ibrahim (1949) was governor of Yobe State in Nigeria from 29 May 1999 to 29 May 2007.
-He also served as governor of the state from January 1992 to November 1993.
-He is a member of the All Nigeria People's Party (ANPP).
+Bukar Abba Ibrahim (Walin Gujba) (October 1950 – 4 February 2024) was a Nigerian politician who served as the senator representing the Yobe East senatorial district from 2007 to 2019.
+He previously served twice as the governor of Yobe State from 1992 to 1993 and from 1999 to 2007.

 Background

-Ibrahim began attending primary school in 1957.
+Bukar Abba Ibrahim was born in Ancient Goniri Town now Gujba Local Government.
+October 1950, but never knew the precise date.
+He began attending Central primary school Goniri in 1957.
 In 1965, he proceeded to Government College in Maiduguri.
-After taking the West African School Certificate Examination in 1970, he was admitted to Ahmadu Bello University in 1972 where he obtained his Bachelor of Science degree in Quantity Surveying in 1975.
+After taking the West African School Certificate Examination in 1970, he was admitted to Ahmadu Bello University in 1972 where he obtained his Bachelor of Science degree in Quantity Surveying in 1975 Graduated With First Class.
 Thereafter, he undertook post-graduate professional training in the United Kingdom from 1981 to 1982, which led to his qualification as an associate member of the Nigeria Institute of Quantity Surveyors.

 From 1985 to 1988, he worked as a civil servant in Borno State eventually becoming Commissioner of Works.